graphql/graphql-spec/spec/Section 2 -- Language.md

 by a GraphQL service or client.
 A document contains multiple definitions, either executable or representative of a GraphQL type system.

-Documents are only executable by a GraphQL service if they contain an {OperationDefinition} and otherwise only contain {ExecutableDefinition}.
+Documents are only executable by a GraphQL service if they are {ExecutableDocument} and contain at least one {OperationDefinition}.
+A Document which contains {TypeSystemDefinitionOrExtension} must not be executed;
+GraphQL execution services which receive a Document containing these should return a descriptive error.

+GraphQL services which only seek to execute GraphQL requests and not construct a new GraphQL schema may choose to only permit {ExecutableDocument}.

-However documents which do not contain {OperationDefinition} or do contain {TypeSystemDefinition} or {TypeSystemExtension} may still be parsed and validated to allow client tools to represent many GraphQL uses which may appear across many individual files.
+Documents which do not contain {OperationDefinition} or do contain {TypeSystemDefinitionOrExtension} may still be parsed and validated to allow client tools to represent many GraphQL uses which may appear across many individual files.

 If a Document contains only one operation, that operation may be unnamed.
 If that operation is a query without variables or directives then it may also be